BIGJRA/BIGJRA.github.io/rejuv.md

 a certain side quest character from later (Ana), type 9494.

 Exit the first room and talk to Nancy.
-This is the first of instances that get you relationship points with characters - which affect how they view you.
+This is the first of instances that get you relationship points with characters, which affect how they view you.
 Thanks to Punch for collecting the information about these.
 Any dialogue options which are not listed do not affect relationship points.
 (Search “Relationship Point” to see them all)